-I’ve finally figured out how to make an authentic-tasting biryani in the pressure cooker–without dirtying every dish in the house.
+I’ve finally figured out how to make an authentic-tasting biryani in the Instant Pot–without dirtying every dish in the house.
 I’m so proud of myself today!

 So just so you know, If I’m ever on death row, I will ask for Biryani for my last meal, thats how much I love it.
 (Considering I’m a law-abiding citizen, if I’m ever on death row, I was framed, so please find me a really good lawyer).

 Here’s the thing about Biryani though.
 Complicated to make, dirties every pot in the house, hours of labor, multiple steps, and yet eaten within 5 minutes.
 So I have been thinking about how to do this in ONE pot and I finally cracked the code.
 Oh, and I’m not even going to pretend this is low carb.
 It isn’t.
 It’s got a lot of (really tasty) rice in it.
 So it’s definitely for treat days.